 The system stores a considerable amount of data so that users can track their readings over long time periods.
 However, there is a trade-off in price.
 While the reusable glucose sensor and 3D printed parts are inexpensive, refill pellets may be slightly more costly than test strips in today’s glucose monitoring kits.

 The team envisions one-day integrating glucose sensing directly into a smartphone rather than a case.
 The work is currently at the proof-of-concept stage.
 Some next steps include testing on actual blood samples and minimizing sample volumes—the current prototype uses at least a dozen drops of sample per test, so researchers aim to cut that down to an amount that’s normally extracted from a finger prick.
 They also plan to include a function in the app that sends phone alerts reminding users to check their blood sugar.

 Paper title: “Re-usable electrochemical glucose sensors integrated into a smartphone platform.”
 Authors of the study are Amay J. Bandodkar*, Somayeh Imani*, Rogelio Nuñez-Flores*, Rajan Kumar, Chiyi Wang, A.M.
 Vinu Mohan, Joseph Wang and Patrick P. Mercier.

 *These authors contributed equally to this work.

-This work was supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health (grant no. R21EB019698), the Defense Threat Reduction Agency Joint Science and Technology Office for Chemical and Biological Defense (grant no. HDTRA1-16-1-0013) and the UC San Diego Center for Wearable Sensors.
+This work was supported in part by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health (award no. R21EB019698).